 Make Sure They Can Negotiate

-Chances are good that you’ll need a lawyer who can negotiate for the compensation you deserve.
+The chances are good that you’ll need a lawyer who can negotiate for the compensation you deserve.
 Whether you are trying to reach a settlement from your insurance claim or plan to file a lawsuit, you’ll need a legal expert who knows how to build a strong case and negotiate for a settlement that is actually fair to you.

 During the consultation, ask the lawyer about past cases where they have successfully negotiated a settlement that compensated their client.